 Employee Name:

-. ,

 Position:

 Site:

-STANDARD ONE: Et thics and Values
+STANDARD ONE: Ethics and Values

-the NASW Code of Ethics of school social work pra Interpretation School social workers sha all adhere to the ethics and values of the social work profession and shall use is as a guide to ethical decision making, while understanding the unique aspects actice and the needs of the students, parents, and communities they serve. all demonstrate core values of service, social justice, dignity and worth of the
+School social workers shall adhere to the ethics and values of the social work profession and shall use the NASW Code of Ethics as a guide to ethical decision making, while understanding the unique aspects of school social work practice and the needs of the students, parents, and communities they serve.

-workers shall adhere to the School social workers shall related to informed consideral and ethical rights of informed of the limits of administrators should be event that conflicts arise uman relationships, integrity, and competence.
-In addition, school social the professional ethical responsibilities delineated in the NASW Code of Ethics. all have knowledge of and comply with local, state, and federal mandates sent, privacy and confidentiality, and access to records within the context of fining minors and parents.
-Students, families, and other professionals shall be confidentiality when services are initiated.
-Employers and school informed of the ethical responsibilities of the social work profession.
-In the among competing expectations, school social workers are directed to the atool in their decision making
+School social workers shall demonstrate core values of service, social justice, dignity and worth of the person, importance of human relationships, integrity, and competence.
+In addition, school social workers shall adhere to the professional ethical responsibilities delineated in the NASW Code of Ethics.
+School social workers shall have knowledge of and comply with local, state, and federal mandates related to informed consent, privacy and confidentiality, and access to records within the context of legal and ethical rights of minors and parents.
+Students, families, and other professionals shall be informed of the limits of confidentiality when services are initiated.
+Employers and school administrators should be informed of the ethical responsibilities of the social work profession.
+In the event that conflicts arise among competing expectations, school social workers are directed to the NASW Code of Ethics as a tool in their decision making

-Strengths:

-Area(s) for Growth:

-STANDARD TWO: Q ualifications
+STANDARD TWO: Qualifications